mricon/ingress-fieldplan/README.md

 - -r -b will do both of the above, though the last step will usually be only the return trip without any links or fields (but it's useful for total distance calculation)

+## Highest MU per distance travelled ratio (-u)

+By default, fieldplan will try to find the shortest plan, but using the -u switch you can tell it to consider field sizes as well, in an attempt to find plans that would also give you a high MU capture.
+This may result in less efficient plans, but could be a worthy trade-off if you are covering a larger territory (e.g. biking or driving) and want to maximize how many MUs you cover.
+Obviously, the software has no way of knowing the actual MU density, so it will simply give higher priority to larger fields.

 ## Generating plots